grape-oauth2/grape_oauth2/README.md

 #### Client

-For the class that represents an OAuth2 Client you must define `has_many` relation with `AccessTokens` and authentication method (`self.authenticate(key, secret, need_secret = true)`).
+For the class that represents an OAuth2 Client you must define `has_many` relation with `AccessTokens` and authentication method (`self.authenticate(key, secret = nil)`).
 Dont forget to setup class name in the Grape OAuth2 config.

 #### AccessToken